-During the period October 2021 to September 2022 there were 9 new TCC claims.

-This is comparable to the previous year, where 8 new claims were received.
+During the period October 2022 to September 2023 there were 8 new TCC claims.
+This is comparable to the previous year, where 9 new claims were received.
+During the period of this claim there were also approximately 30 paper applications dealt with.

-The graph below shows the number of new TCC claims brought to the Cardiff Civil Justice Centre from October 2019 to September 2022, for comparison:
+The graph below shows the number of new TCC claims brought to the Cardiff Civil Justice Centre from October 2020 to September 2023, for comparison: